Skip to content

 2. Focus on what is essential for you and follow your own star.

-Explore for yourself what matters to you.
-Find out what is important to your deepest self.
+So minimalism is about finding out what is important to your deepest self.
 What has meaning in your life?
 How can you design your journey so that it fulfills you?
+Everyone can just explore for oneself what matters personally.
 Society and the media have many ideas for us about what might be important to us.
 With all the noise around us living a self-determined life is a challenge.

-There are approximately 200 billion trillion stars in the universe.
+Which star shines brightest for you?
+There are trillions of stars in the universe.
 Stargaze and choose one luminary for you.
-If you feel like it, create your own constellation.
+If you feel like it, allow yourself to create your own constellation.
 Listen to your inner voice and go your own path.
 Reflect regularly.
 Allow yourself to develop and change.
 Deal with your values.
 They are your compass in life.

-Spend as much time as possible with yourself.
-Enjoy silence.
-Always set aside times when you don't have anything concrete to do.
-When all of your time is planned and filled, there is no space for your personal unforeseen thoughts, deep feelings, and unexpected events.
-Lead a self-determined life and do not let yourself be controlled by the consumer society or the imaginations of others.
+Consciously spending time with ourselves supports us to feel and hear ourselves.
+Stillness, silence and solitude from time to time cause inner strength and calm.
+We should regularly set times when we have nothing specific to do.
+When all of our time is planned and filled, there is no space for our personal unforeseen thoughts, deep feelings, and unexpected events.
+Let us lead a self-determined life and do not let ourselves be controlled by the consumer society or the imaginations of others.

 • Our Recommendation: Focus on what matters to you and feels right.